SergeiOssokine/droughwatch_capstone/README.md

 This will perform the following actions:
 1. Read the overall configuration (from `setup/conf`)
 2. Populate the terraform varibales based on this config (in `inference/setup/tf/vars/droughtwatch.tfvars`)
 3. Build the image for the lambda functions that will do all the work, and push to a private ECR repo.
+Note that this step may take a while (~5-10 minutes) depending on the internet connection.

 Next, one requires to set up a new ssh keypair which will allow local access to the RDS database on AWS while being secure.